openbaton/docs/docs/iperf-NSR.md

 -----------------------------------------

 This tutorial explains how to deploy a network service that uses iPerf.
-[iPerf][iperf-website] is a tool for active measurements of the maximum achievable bandwidth between two or more machines.
+[iPerf][iperf-website] is a tool for active measurements of the maximum achievable bandwidth between two or more machines where an iPerf client connects to an iPerf server.

 You can execute also the same tutorial using the [TOSCA] definitions.